kineticdata/platform-template/README.md

 Below is a list of components and what is migrated as part of the export and import process.
 Not included in a migration is Space slug and name, Bundle configuration, Agent URL, Task URL, Oauth, Security, Bridges, Sources (some), and individual Handler configuration.

 ### Space

-- Build
+#### BUILD (Space)
-  - Datastores
+  - Datastore Forms
    - Datastore Submissions (configurable by datastore slug)
   - Models
   - Web APIs

+#### CONFIGURATION (Space)
    - Plugins
       - Bridges (not exported, configuration is unique to each environment)
       - Handlers
       - Agent Handlers (not exported)
       - Sources (not exported, configuration is unique to each environment)
    - Settings
       - Details (not exported, configuration is unique to each environment)
       - Attributes (not imported, configuration can unique to each environment)
       - Platform Components (not exported, configuration is unique to each environment)
       - Oauth (not exported, configuration is unique to each environment)
       - Security (not exported)
       - Workflow
       - Engine (not exported)
       - Categories
       - Policy Rules
       - Licenses (not exported)
    - Teams
    - Translations (not exported)
    - Users (not exported)

-- Definitions
+#### DEFINITIONS (Space)
   - Attributes
     - Space
     - User